KoenZomers/TadoApi/README.md

 With this API at its current state you can:

-- Authenticate to the Tado v2 API using an username and password to get an OAuth2 token
+- Authenticate to the Tado v2 API using the device auth flow
-- Validate with each request if the access token is still valid (lifetime is 10 minutes / 599 seconds) and if not, uses the refresh token to get a new access token (lifetime is 1 day) and if that also fails, uses the username/password to get a new context token
+- Validate with each request if the access token is still valid (lifetime is 10 minutes / 599 seconds) and if not, uses the refresh token to get a new access token (lifetime is 30 days)
 - Retrieve information about the currently logged on user
 - Retrieve information about all configured zones in your house
 - Retrieve information about all registered Tado devices in your house